18a Discussion - Augmented sixth chords

 - The leadsheet notation for these chords are the same as the roman numerals.

-- The augmented sixth chord is almost always predominant function, because they almost always resolve to V, or I6/4.
+- An augmented sixth chord is almost always predominant function, because they almost always resolve to V, or I6/4.

 - There are no inversions of these chords, becuase they are not triads.